omarmiatello/telegram/README.md

 /**
  * <p>This <a href="#available-types">object</a> represents an incoming update.<br>At most <strong>one</strong> of the optional parameters can be present in any given update.</p>
  *
- * @property update_id The update‘s unique identifier.
+ * @property update_id The update's unique identifier.
 Update identifiers start from a certain positive number and increase sequentially.
-This ID becomes especially handy if you’re using <a href="#setwebhook">Webhooks</a>, since it allows you to ignore repeated updates or to restore the correct update sequence, should they get out of order.
+This identifier becomes especially handy if you're using <a href="#setwebhook">webhooks</a>, since it allows you to ignore repeated updates or to restore the correct update sequence, should they get out of order.
 If there are no new updates for at least a week, then identifier of the next update will be chosen randomly instead of sequentially.
  * @property message <em>Optional</em>.
-New incoming message of any kind — text, photo, sticker, etc.
+New incoming message of any kind - text, photo, sticker, etc.
  * @property edited_message <em>Optional</em>.
-New version of a message that is known to the bot and was edited
+New version of a message that is known to the bot and was edited.
+This update may at times be triggered by changes to message fields that are either unavailable or not actively used by your bot.
  * @property channel_post <em>Optional</em>.
-New incoming channel post of any kind — text, photo, sticker, etc.
+New incoming channel post of any kind - text, photo, sticker, etc.
  * @property edited_channel_post <em>Optional</em>.
-New version of a channel post that is known to the bot and was edited
+New version of a channel post that is known to the bot and was edited.
+This update may at times be triggered by changes to message fields that are either unavailable or not actively used by your bot.
+ * @property business_connection <em>Optional</em>.
+The bot was connected to or disconnected from a business account, or a user edited an existing connection with the bot
+ * @property business_message <em>Optional</em>.
+New non-service message from a connected business account
+ * @property edited_business_message <em>Optional</em>.
+New version of a message from a connected business account
+ * @property deleted_business_messages <em>Optional</em>.
+Messages were deleted from a connected business account
+ * @property message_reaction <em>Optional</em>.
+A reaction to a message was changed by a user.
+The bot must be an administrator in the chat and must explicitly specify <code>"message_reaction"</code> in the list of <em>allowed_updates</em> to receive these updates.
+The update isn't received for reactions set by bots.
+ * @property message_reaction_count <em>Optional</em>.
+Reactions to a message with anonymous reactions were changed.
+The bot must be an administrator in the chat and must explicitly specify <code>"message_reaction_count"</code> in the list of <em>allowed_updates</em> to receive these updates.
+The updates are grouped and can be sent with delay up to a few minutes.
  * @property inline_query <em>Optional</em>.
 New incoming <a href="#inline-mode">inline</a> query
  * @property chosen_inline_result <em>Optional</em>.
 The result of an <a href="#inline-mode">inline</a> query that was chosen by a user and sent to their chat partner.
 Please see our documentation on the <a href="/bots/inline#collecting-feedback">feedback collecting</a> for details on how to enable these updates for your bot.
  * @property callback_query <em>Optional</em>.
 New incoming callback query
  * @property shipping_query <em>Optional</em>.
 New incoming shipping query.
 Only for invoices with flexible price
  * @property pre_checkout_query <em>Optional</em>.
 New incoming pre-checkout query.
 Contains full information about checkout
  * @property poll <em>Optional</em>.
 New poll state.
-Bots receive only updates about stopped polls and polls, which are sent by the bot
+Bots receive only updates about manually stopped polls and polls, which are sent by the bot
  * @property poll_answer <em>Optional</em>.
 A user changed their answer in a non-anonymous poll.
 Bots receive new votes only in polls that were sent by the bot itself.
+ * @property my_chat_member <em>Optional</em>.
+The bot's chat member status was updated in a chat.
+For private chats, this update is received only when the bot is blocked or unblocked by the user.
+ * @property chat_member <em>Optional</em>.
+A chat member's status was updated in a chat.
+The bot must be an administrator in the chat and must explicitly specify <code>"chat_member"</code> in the list of <em>allowed_updates</em> to receive these updates.
+ * @property chat_join_request <em>Optional</em>.
+A request to join the chat has been sent.
+The bot must have the <em>can_invite_users</em> administrator right in the chat to receive these updates.
+ * @property chat_boost <em>Optional</em>.
+A chat boost was added or changed.
+The bot must be an administrator in the chat to receive these updates.
+ * @property removed_chat_boost <em>Optional</em>.
+A boost was removed from a chat.
+The bot must be an administrator in the chat to receive these updates.
  *
  * @constructor Creates a [Update].
  * */
 @Serializable
 data class Update(
-    val update_id: Int,
+  val update_id: Long,
   val message: Message? = null,
   val edited_message: Message? = null,
   val channel_post: Message? = null,
   val edited_channel_post: Message? = null,
+  val business_connection: BusinessConnection? = null,
+  val business_message: Message? = null,
+  val edited_business_message: Message? = null,
+  val deleted_business_messages: BusinessMessagesDeleted? = null,
+  val message_reaction: MessageReactionUpdated? = null,
+  val message_reaction_count: MessageReactionCountUpdated? = null,
   val inline_query: InlineQuery? = null,
   val chosen_inline_result: ChosenInlineResult? = null,
   val callback_query: CallbackQuery? = null,
   val shipping_query: ShippingQuery? = null,
   val pre_checkout_query: PreCheckoutQuery? = null,
   val poll: Poll? = null,
-    val poll_answer: PollAnswer? = null
+  val poll_answer: PollAnswer? = null,
+  val my_chat_member: ChatMemberUpdated? = null,
+  val chat_member: ChatMemberUpdated? = null,
+  val chat_join_request: ChatJoinRequest? = null,
+  val chat_boost: ChatBoostUpdated? = null,
+  val removed_chat_boost: ChatBoostRemoved? = null,
 ) : TelegramModel() {
-    override fun toJson() = json.stringify(serializer(), this)
+  override fun toJson() = json.encodeToString(serializer(), this)

   companion object {
-        fun fromJson(string: String) = json.parse(serializer(), string)
+    fun fromJson(string: String) = json.decodeFromString(serializer(), string)
   }
 }
 ```